abdobzx/English-PFE-LaTeX-Report-Template/README.md

 - You can modify FrontPage.docx and AbstractPage.docx then save them as .pdf files and include them in the overleaf project.

-- You can easily swap between my template pages abd the ones provided by your university
+- You can easily swap between my template pages and the ones provided by your university

 - In Report.tex, line 114 (\includepdf[pages=-]{FrontPage.pdf}) includes the front page pdf at the start of the report and line 167 for the abstract page at the end.